Camille Natta

-Camille Natta is an actress-director and photographer best known for her lead role in Hari Om (2004), her performance opposite Jean Reno in Crimson Rivers II (2004), and for co-writing and co-directing the film Julia (2008) with Erick Zonca and starring Tilda Swinton.
+Camille Natta is an actress-director and photographer best known for her lead role in Hari Om (2004), her performance opposite Jean Reno in Crimson Rivers II (2004), and as artistic collaborator on writing and direction for the film Julia (2008) directed by Erick Zonca and starring Tilda Swinton.

 Early life and education

 Born in South Africa to French and English parents, she was raised in Saudi Arabia and then France.
 She graduated from the University of Oxford with a Master of Arts, where she received the Spirit of Cuppers Award for her performance and directorial debut in What the Butler Saw.

 She presently lives in Los Angeles, where she studied screenwriting at UCLA and trained with acting coaches Jack Waltzer and Larry Moss.

 Career

 Fluent in English, French, and German, she began her professional career in theatre, performing in Paris at venues including La Cartoucherie and Le Théâtre de la Tempête under director Philippe Adrien.

 Natta’s film roles include the female lead opposite Jean Reno and Christopher Lee in Crimson Rivers II (2004), and the lead in Hari Om (2004), an independent feature shot in Rajasthan.
 Following its release, The Wall Street Journal described her as “the new face of Bollywood.”

 She later appeared in Nina (2016) opposite Zoe Saldana, The Blacklist with James Spader (2021).

-She was screenwriter and co-director with Erick Zonca (director of Cannes Film Festival and César award winning The Dreamlife of Angels) on Julia (2008), a feature film starring Tilda Swinton which screened at the Berlin Film Festival.
+She was artistic collaborator on writing and directing with Erick Zonca on Julia (2008), a feature film starring Tilda Swinton which screened at the Berlin Film Festival.

 As a photographer she was exhibited at agnès b.’s gallery in Paris and her portrait of Tilda Swinton made the cover of Le Monde.
 She has collaborated with photographer Linda Tuloup, whose work featuring Natta is part of the permanent collection at the Maison Européenne de la Photographie in Paris.

-She is currently collaborating as principal photographer on a book on wolves with author Alexander Fiske-Harrison and art photographer David Yarrow.